ArcadeCity/arcade-v5/docs/mvp.md

 Advantages:

-- Account system works well with our user auth model
+- Account system works well with a basic user auth model
 - Can develop quickly using the hosted version at lnbits.com
-- Open-source - can run our own instance
+- Open-source - can run our own instance when ready
 - Works with various funding sources: CLightning, LND, LNbits, LNPay, lntxbot, OpenNode
 - Lots of cool extensions including plans for [BUber](https://twitter.com/arcbtc/status/1434255551312060419) which can be [interoperable with Arcade City](https://twitter.com/arcbtc/status/1434259197596684294)
-- Plays nicely with [Nostr](https://github.com/fiatjaf/nostr) which we [want to use](https://twitter.com/ArcadeCityHall/status/1434574141756264452)
+- Plays nicely with [Nostr](https://github.com/fiatjaf/nostr) which we [want to use](https://twitter.com/ArcadeCityHall/status/1434574141756264452) for our relay nodes

 ### Go-to-Market Strategy

 This will be released as a regular update ("v5.1") to the main Arcade City mobile app which is currently at v5.0.

-App will be available globally.
+App will be available globally for Android and iOS.

 ### Codebase

 Code will be 100% open-source (GPL3) in [this repo](https://github.com/ArcadeCity/arcade), specifically the [city-mobile package](https://github.com/ArcadeCity/arcade/tree/main/packages/city-mobile).

+### Timeline

+Sometime this year.
+To accelerate development, do please send us [sats for coffee](bitcoin:bc1qddhm743jfv5ecn602pzutpfyk0kkpf9qk7vgxwjcj4j2qclzvgesfqtlw3) :)